stevenkword/Finely-Tuned-Feeds/readme.txt

 Valid and Well-formed XML for WordPress

-* Acts Core Changeset 31726 and hooks 'esc_xml' into 'the_guid' filter
+* Acts on Core Changeset 31726 and hooks 'esc_xml' into 'the_guid' filter